alexdebrie/dynamodb-workshop/03-secondary-indexes/README.md

 Recall that our primary key for the last lesson used a partition key of `Actor` and a sort key of `Movie`.
 This allowed us to fetch all movie roles for a particular Actor.

-But what if we want the opposite access pattern -- find all roles by the Movie name?
-We'll handle that here with a secondary index.
+But what if we have additional access patterns?
+For example, we may want to get all the movie roles for a particular genre, or even the movies for a genre for a specific year or range of years.

+We can handle these additional access patterns with a secondary index.

 Write and execute a script that will create a `MovieRoles` table.
 You can build on the script you wrote in the last lesson.
-This script should include a global secondary index called `MovieActorIndex` whose key schema uses `Movie` for the partition key and `Actor` for the sort key.
+This script should include a global secondary index called `GenreYearIndex` whose key schema uses `Genre` for the partition key and `Year` for the sort key.

 Try it on your own first, but if you want to see an example of this, look at [this file](./src/createTable.js).